 Anatomy Of The Cervical Spine

 The cervical spine consists of seven individual bones which are referred to as vertebrae.
 As well as their associated musculature, tendons, ligaments, nerves and blood vessels are closely related.
 If your spine is functioning poorly as is the case with many people who have poor posture and loss of normal cervical lordosis it can lead to compensatory changes in nerve function, muscle tightness, pain and stiffness.
 A common end result is suffering from headaches and migraines.
 Chiropractors are well placed to assist these types of cases as they are musculoskeletal rehabilitation experts who provide hands on therapy to the spine, muscles and soft tissues.
+It’s important to note that not all headaches & migraines are the result of cervical spine dysfunction.
+In these cases it’s important for your health practitioner to appropriate refer you to someone more suitable.

 What Are The Best Headache Treatment Options?